Scripting

 sendClick / sendClickAndWait

-Creates a javascript OnClick event and sends it to the indicated element.
+Creates a JavaScript onclick event and sends it to the indicated element.

 Browser Support: IE

-usage: sendClickAndWait <attribute=value>
+usage: sendClickAndWait <wpt-selector>

 example: sendClickAndWait innerText=Send

-<attribute=value> - DOM element to send the click event to
+<wpt-selector> - DOM element to send the click event to

-usage: sendKeyDownAndWait <attribute=value> <key>
+usage: keypress <key>

 setInnerHTML